 Your health insurance policy may cover medically supervised diets and weight loss prescriptions.
 However, unfortunately, health insurers do not cover gastric balloons or endoscopic sleeve gastroplasty.

 Change Your Life for the Better with Non-Surgical Alternatives to Bariatric Surgery

-The process of dropping excess pounds can be frustrating, especially when diet and exercise fail to work.
-If this is the case for you, don’t think you have to resort to weight loss surgery.
+Dropping excess pounds can be frustrating, especially when diet and exercise fail to work.
+If this is the case for you, don’t think you must resort to weight loss surgery.
 While surgical methods can enact significant amounts of weight loss quickly, there are non-surgical alternatives, which you now know about.

 You can determine if you are a suitable candidate for one of these procedures by scheduling a consultation with Doctor Babak Moeinolmolki in Los Angeles, California.
 Doctor Moeinolmolki operates an accredited surgical center called Healthy Life Bariatrics, where he performs bariatric surgery, general surgery, and post-bariatric body contouring all under one roof.

-Learn more about medically supervised diets, weight loss prescriptions, the intragastric balloon, or endoscopic sleeve gastroplasty by calling (310)694-4486.
+Learn about medically supervised diets, weight loss prescriptions, the intragastric balloon, or endoscopic sleeve gastroplasty by calling (310)881-8503.